TITLE 89: SOCIAL SERVICES

 A) monitor the AMD system for the receipt of incoming signals from an installed and programmed AMD unit in a participant's residence, including missed medication doses, power interruptions and outages, and test transmissions and fault conditions, on a continuous basis;

-B) direct an appropriate response to the receipt of a signal immediately via texts/emails to the responsible party and call the responsible party within 90 minutes after missed medications and within 8 hours after power interruptions and outages;
+B) direct an appropriate response to the receipt of a signal immediately via texts/emails to the assisting party and other designees and call the assisting party and other designees within 90 minutes after missed medications and within 8 hours after power interruptions and outages;

 C) provide technical support as required, 24 hours a day, 365 days a year;

-D) identify each participant and simultaneously record all communication between the participant/authorized representative/responsible party and the support center, as applicable, for all signals, including missed medication doses, test transmissions and fault conditions;
+D) identify each participant and simultaneously record all communication between the participant/authorized representative/assisting party and the support center, as applicable, for all signals, including missed medication doses, test transmissions and fault conditions;

 E) display, print and archive the individual identifier, date, time, communication and response for each signal, test and fault condition, which must be maintained for at least a 3-year period of time for quality control and liability purposes;